 2. Keep Your Tent Out Of Direct Sunlight

 Of course, when you’re camping it’s only natural that your tent is going to be in the direct sun from time to time.
-However, when your tent is being stored at your home, it’s important to make sure that you choose a spot which is away from direct sunlight.
-Also, when you’re setting it up at your camp, you should look for a spot which is shady and out of bright light as much as possible.
+However, when your tent is being stored at your home, it’s important to make sure that you choose a spot that is away from direct sunlight.
+Also, when you’re setting it up at your camp, you should look for a spot that is shady and out of bright light as much as possible.
 This is because the sun’s UV rays degrade the canopy and rainfly fabric over time and that results in leaks.

 3. Store your tent properly between trips

-To make sure your camping trips as dry as possible, it’s important to store it properly in between uses.
-While we’ve already mentioned the importance of storing it away from direct sunlight, you should also make sure you select a place which is dry and cool – a finished basement or closet would be ideal.
+To make sure your camping trips are as dry as possible, it’s important to store it properly in between uses.
+While we’ve already mentioned the importance of storing it away from direct sunlight, you should also make sure you select a place that is dry and cool – a finished basement or closet would be ideal.
 Also, avoid keeping your tent tightly rolled up in its bag for a long period of time.
 If you do this, any dampness in the tent will cause mold to develop.